ipab-slmc/exotica/exotica_core/doc/initialization.rst

 .. code-block:: xml

     Required std::string Name;
+    Required exotica::Initializer PlanningScene; # SceneInitializer
     Optional bool Debug = false;
-    Required exotica::Initializer PlanningScene; # SceneInitializer
     Optional std::vector<exotica::Initializer> Maps = std::vector<exotica::Initializer>();
     Optional Eigen::VectorXd StartState = Eigen::VectorXd();
     Optional double StartTime = 0;
+    Optional int DerivativeOrder = -1;
+    Optional std::vector<exotica::Initializer> Cost = std::vector<exotica::Initializer>();
     Optional Eigen::VectorXd W = Eigen::VectorXd();
-    Optional Eigen::VectorXd Rho = Eigen::VectorXd();
-    Optional Eigen::VectorXd Goal = Eigen::VectorXd();
     Optional Eigen::VectorXd NominalState = Eigen::VectorXd();

-This shows us that the very least that is required to initialize a problem is a name for the problem and the name of the scene that the problem operates in.
+This shows us that the very least that is required to initialize a problem is a name for the problem and the planning scene that the problem operates in.
 Other problems are also laid out in a similar fashion.
 The optional elements offer a powerful customisation tool for out motion planner.

-Now we have seen the layout of the initializers, the next step is to use these options in initializing EXOTica, which can be done via `XML <XML.html>`__ or `C++ <Manual-Initialisation.html>`__.
-We will first look at XML initialization.